 Singapore's Changi Airport has allowed transit to some airlines beginning June 2.
 Currently, only Singapore citizens, permanent residents and long-term pass holders and their dependents may enter the country.
 From June 17, travelers entering Singapore who have been to Australia, Brunei, Darussalam, Hong Kong, Macao, Japan, Mainland China, Republic of Korea, New Zealand, Taiwan and Vietnam will need to self-quarantine for 14 days.
 Starting August 10, new arrivals to wear monitoring devices during 14-day home isolation.

 Foreigners who have visited a high risk country within the last 14 days may enter through the borders of the Slovak Republic with the Czech Republic, Austria, Poland and Hungary as long as they comply with quarantine measures.
 Travelers from Belgium, Cyprus, Czech Republic, Denmark, Estonia, Finland, France, Greece, Croatia, Iceland, Ireland, Italy, Liechtenstein, Lithuania, Latvia, Hungary, Malta, Germany, Norway, Austria, Slovenia, Spain, Switzerland, Poland, Principality of Monaco, Faroe Islands, and The Netherlands may enter without any restrictions.
-Starting on September 7 midnight, flights to and from the countries on the red list will be allowed again.
-This includes Russia, Ukraine, North Macedonia, the United Arab Emirates and Serbia.
+From 2 November, only those with a negative test certificate from the nationwide testing program will be allowed to move freely, including going to work and shopping for non-essentials.
+Government will extend state of emergency powers for rest of year.

 All inbound and outbound commercial flights including cargo flights are suspended until further notice.
 Somalia has also closed its borders with Kenya and Ethiopia.
 Only flights that have pre-authorization from the government are allowed to operate.
-Most Internal flights have also been suspended excluding those between Hargeisa and Addis Ababa which are available on a limited basis.
-Qatar Airways will resume flights to Mogadishu from 6 September.
+There are flights operating between Mogadishu to Hargeisa, Djibouti, Nairobi, Addis Ababa, Qatar and Turkey.
+Ethiopian Airlines is operating regular flights between Hargeisa, Mogadishu and Addis Ababa.
+Internal restrictions have been lifted.

 Spain opened it's borders with all EU member states starting June 21.
 Beginning July 4, the country also allowed entry to citizens of Algeria, Australia, Canada, China, Georgia, Japan, Montenegro, Morocco, New Zealand, Rwanda, Serbia, South Korea, Thailand, Tunisia, and Uruguay.
 The reciprocity principle is maintained for citizens of Algeria, China, and Morocco.
 From August 1, all travelers must fill in a public health form.
 After completing the form, passengers will obtain a QR code which they must present on arrival in Spain.
 Government orders partial lockdown in Madrid as COVID-19 cases starting October 2.